Piers Morgan: Donald Trump

-In January 2018, Morgan presented President Trump – The Piers Morgan Interview for ITV, which many thought of as "sycophantic" and a "love-in" for Trump.
+In January 2018 Morgan presented President Trump – The Piers Morgan Interview for ITV, which many thought of as "sycophantic" and a "love-in" for Trump.
 Of respondents to a Radio Times Twitter poll, 88% viewed Morgan as being not "tough enough" on Trump.
 Morgan interviewed Trump again in July 2018 during his official visit to the UK, this time on Air Force One during an internal flight, in a TV special entitled Piers, The President and Air Force One.
-In December 2018, Morgan wrote a letter to Trump formally applying to become White House Chief of Staff.
+In December 2018 Morgan wrote a letter to Trump formally applying to become White House Chief of Staff.
 During Trump's state visit to the United Kingdom in June 2019, Morgan once again interviewed Trump, this time at the Churchill War Rooms.

 In April 2020, during the COVID-19 pandemic, Morgan wrote a highly critical article of Trump's handling of the crisis in his column for MailOnline.
 Morgan particularly took issue with Trump's suggestion of looking into "ingesting" disinfectant as a possible solution, describing it as "batshit crazy".
 In response to the criticism, Trump unfollowed Morgan on Twitter.
 In the aftermath of the January 6 United States Capitol attack, Morgan stated that Trump was "mentally unfit" to remain as president.
 He claimed that the pandemic and Trump's election loss that followed had "sent him nuts".
 In response to whether he regretted his support of Trump, Morgan said "No question.
 I never thought he was capable of this."

-In April 2022, the then-former president sat down with Morgan for an interview.
-Morgan told Trump that he had lost a free and fair election, Trump responded with calling him a fool and later walking out of the interview calling Morgan "dishonest".
-In 2023, Morgan said the GOP needed "winner" Ron DeSantis, not the "political suicide bomber" Trump after an interview where DeSantis expressed his confidence that he would beat Joe Biden in the general election.
-Trump responded by attacking both DeSantis and Morgan, posting "Ron DeSanctimonious is not working for the people of Florida as he should be, he is too busy chatting with a Ratings Challenged TV Host from England".
+In April 2022 Trump sat down with Morgan for an interview.
+Morgan told Trump that he had lost a free and fair election, Trump responded with calling him a fool and later walking out of the interview, calling Morgan "dishonest".
+In 2023 Morgan expressed support for Ron DeSantis against Trump, saying "Republicans, do you want more drama and chaos and baggage, or do you want someone who is fresh, young, nearly half Trump's age, who doesn't have the baggage and believes in doing government a different way?
+Straightforward choice."
+Trump criticised both DeSantis and Morgan, posting "Ron DeSanctimonious is not working for the people of Florida as he should be, he is too busy chatting with a Ratings Challenged TV Host from England".